jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 "·" for juxtaposition of regular expressions.
 The second stage converts the regular expression to reverse Polish form.
 The third stage is the object code producer.
 The first two stages are straightforward and not discussed."
 That description is entirely fair.
 An immense body of literature describes lexical analysis and parsing.
-Most of it feels like a chore, like opening a myriad oysters with no pearl.
+Most of it feels like a chore, "feeling that it's all a lot of oysters, but no pearls".
 So how do we turn this mundane task into a learning opportunity?
 Well, by using it as an excuse to explore Julia's [foreign function interface](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/) of course!